ppikula/euc2015/README.md

 # exit with C-c C-c
 ```

+The command above will create 1K users with the following form user_1@localhost,
+user_2@localhost, user_3@localhost, ... with corresponding passwords: password_1,
+password_2, password_3, ...

 We are ready to enter AMOC container with:

 `docker exec -it workdir_amocmaster_1 bash`

-Now we have to verify the hosts file and setup correct names and options like graphite
+Now we have to verify the hosts file in the amoc directory
+and setup correct names and options like the graphite ip address.
+Follow instructions
-ip.
+placed as the comments in host file.

-After that we can run:
+After that we can run, that will create a release and start AMOC:

 ```
 make deploy
-/root/amoc_master/bin/amoc
+/root/amoc_master/bin/amoc console
 ```

-Right now  we are in the AMOC "UI" in which we can test our scenarios by running it
+Right now  we are in the AMOC "UI" in which we can test our scenarios on master node or
-on the amocmaster node:
+start scenario on the slave nodes.

+Just to test you try the following commands:

 ```
-amoc_local:do(scenario, 1, 10)  % generate 10 users
+amoc_local:do(mongoose_simple, 1, 10)  % generate 10 users
-amoc_local:add(scenario, 100) % log in 100 more users
+amoc_local:add(mongoose_simple, 100) % log in 100 more users
-amoc_local:remove(scenario, 20) % log out 20 users
+amoc_local:remove(mongoose_simple, 20) % log out 20 users
 ```

+When you go back to the grafana dashboard you should be able to see increasing/decreasing
+number of connected users as well as the changing message rate.
+When you hit certain
+threshold > 500 users MongooseIM will collapse and you won't be able to see new readings
+from Mongoose.

 # Scaling MongooseIM and AMOC

+Now, when we have our test scenario verified we can start to run it acroos many slave nodes.

-To scale Mongooseim you have to uncomment `mim2` section in the docker-compose.yml file
+To scale MongooseIm you have to uncomment `mim2` section in the docker-compose.yml file

 In case of AMOC you need to uncomment `slave1` and `slave2` in the docker-compose.yml file
 and add newly created hosts to the `hosts` file on amocmaster.

-To run sceanarios on  slave nodes we need to replace `amoc_local` with `amoc_dist`
+To run scenarios on  slave nodes we need to replace `amoc_local` with `amoc_dist`

 ```
-amoc_dist:do(scenario, 1, 10)  % generate 10 users
+amoc_dist:do(mongoose_simple, 1, 10)  % generate 10 users
-amoc_dist:add(scenario, 100) % log in 100 more users
+amoc_dist:add(mongoose_simple, 100) % log in 100 more users
-amoc_dist:remove(scenario, 20) % log out 20 users
+amoc_dist:remove(mongoose_simple, 20) % log out 20 users
 ```

 # Add custom metrics

 Take a look at `scenarios/mongoose_simple_with_metrics.erl`

 # Troubleshooting